 Initially, students may not know how to choose books well, so you will want to teach them how to think about selecting a book that works best for them.
-By listening to them during book talks and read-alouds, you will get to know what their interests are and be able to make recommendations.
-Let them examine the cover, back cover copy, and illustrations, or sample a bit of text and let them get a feel for the author's style.
-Think about how a book matches to your students’ own reading backgrounds and experiences and whether they would need to listen to an audio version or another person read it to them.
+By observing readers throughout the day, you will get to know their interests.
+Help them notice and name their preferences.
+Get very familiar with as many books as possible in your independent reading collection so that you can make recommendations.
+Make time for readers to examine covers, blurbs, and illustrations.
+Teach them how to sample a bit of the text.
+Let them get a feel for the author's style.
+Entice them with intriguing book talks.
+Support readers in thinking about how a book matches their reading backgrounds and experiences.
+Spend time teaching readers about choosing books through explicit reading minilessons.

 Think about your own experience with reading for pleasure.
 Do you have a special spot where you always keep the book you are enjoying?
 Do you get cozy in your favorite chair?
 Do you keep a journal nearby to capture your thoughts?
 Try to recreate this authentic experience for your students.
 Consider giving them flexible seating options.
 Let them store their books, Reader's Notebook, some sticky notes, and a pencil in a special box that is ready to grab whenever they have time to read.
 Add lamps with warm lighting into your classroom design.
 Create an environment where readers can lose themselves in the book that they choose for themselves.

 Support students in exploring their identity as readers.
 Teach them how to note their experiences as readers in their Reader’s Notebooks.
 Give them opportunities to share their thoughts and opinions with peers about topics, genres, and authors.
 Let readers share their favorites through book talks.
 Confer with them regularly about their choices.